Adjusted Bayesian inference for selected parameters: Modelling selection-adjusted Bayesian inference

-In the random effect model $\theta$ can be a ``random'' effect, a ``fixed'' effect, and even a ``mixed'' effect when there are iid ``fixed'' $\lambda_i$ for which $\theta_i | \lambda_i$ are independent ``random'' effect.
+In the random effect model $\theta$ can be a ``random'' parameter, a ``fixed'' parameter, and even a ``mixed'' parameter when there are iid ``fixed'' $\lambda_i$ for which $\theta_i | \lambda_i$ are independent ``random'' parameters.
 In any case the joint distribution of $(\theta, Y)$ is